 “Yes, I’ll keep obsessing over Japanese stuff.
 I couldn’t care less about the news.”

 Our bus arrives, and it takes us on a scenic route along the La Concha beach.
-I never got tired of this view, so I wait in silence until the bus leaves the fancy, likely expensive as hell, beachside restaurant La Perla behind, and then the full view of the bay opens up.
+I never got tired of this view, so I wait in silence until the bus leaves behind the fancy, likely expensive as hell, beachside restaurant La Perla, and then the full view of the bay opens up.
 Beyond the dozens who are enjoying the water on this mostly sunny day, on the right side of the panorama, a green, foresty mound blocks the horizon.
 The base of the mound is encircled by a small town, and the nearby waters are scattered with shiny leisure boats.
-In the middle of the bay there’s another green mound that from some angles looks like a cetacean, but from here it kind of looks like a flattened breast with some serious skin infection.
+In the middle of the bay there’s another green mound that from some angles looks like a cetacean, but from here it looks like a flattened breast with some serious skin infection.
 And on the left side of the panorama, the villas of the much richer than me have grown uphill on a large cape topped with our destination.
 I make a mental note to downplay my riches if Alazne brings them up, because I’m not villa-on-a-hill rich.

 “What do you mean?”